 It’s important to look at carbohydrates when selecting good food for birds.
-Amazons should not be getting their carbohydrates from people food.
-The fruits and vegetables that you provide for your Amazon parrot on a regular basis will deliver some of the carbohydrates that are needed.
+Amazons should not be getting their carbohydrates from people’s food.
+The fruits and vegetables that you provide for your Amazon parrot regularly will deliver some of the carbohydrates that are needed.
 Whole grains can also provide some healthy carbohydrates.
 Be sure to wash any whole grains carefully before giving them to your bird to ensure that your bird won’t be ingesting pesticides and other contaminants.
 You should also do your best to only source organic whole grains for your bird.
 Did you know that we use a whole-grain base for our mixes?
-Our tasty mixes contain ingredients like organic quinoa, organic cracked wheat, organic couscous and organic hulled millet.
+Our tasty mixes contain ingredients like organic quinoa, organic cracked wheat, organic couscous, and organic hulled millet.

 The problem with an all-pellet diet

 Veterinarians truly tried their best when they began recommending the all-pellet diet for parrots a few years back.
 Unfortunately, new findings have revealed that an all-pellet diet is very far from ideal.
 A one-size-fits-all pellet simply doesn’t deliver what an Amazon parrot needs.
 It is so important to discuss the foraging instinct of Amazon parrots in greater detail for a moment.
 One thing you will need to learn very early on about your new feathered friend is that stimulation is a big need.
 The foraging instinct plays a big role in keeping a parrot stimulated and satisfied.